FrankDoka/Doka-front-end/content/blog/Azure-Kubernetes-Store-1/index.md

 ##### Build and Run the Graceful Healing Path Service Docker Image

 We can run and deploy the Docker Images locally, outside of Azure, in order to build and test our Images.
 We are also able to Administer our Azure Kubernetes Cluster.
-Below is an example of how to get the Application Service Docker Image running.
+Below is a few example commands of how to get the Application Service Docker Image running.

-# Navigate to application directory
+Navigate to directory - cd gracefulhealingpath/gracefulhealingpathservice
-cd gracefulhealingpath/gracefulhealingpathservice

-# Set up a local bridge network for Docker container communication
-docker network create gracefulhealingpathbridge

-# Build the Docker Image
-docker build -t gracefulhealingpathpetservice .
+Setup a local bridge for communication - docker network create gracefulhealingpathbridge Build the docker Image - docker build -t gracefulhealingpathpetservice .

-# Runa the Graceful Healing Path Service
-docker run --rm --net gracefulhealingpathbridge --name gracefulhealingpathservice -p 8081:8081 -e GRACEFULHEALINGPATHSERVICE_SERVER_PORT=8081 -d gracefulhealingpathservice:latest
+Run the Service - docker run --rm --net gracefulhealingpathbridge --name gracefulhealingpathservice -p 8081:8081 -e GRACEFULHEALINGPATHSERVICE_SERVER_PORT=8081 -d gracefulhealingpathservice:latest

-# Test that it is running sucessfully
-Navigate to http://localhost:8081 to test that it is working correctly.
+Test the Service - Navigate to http://localhost:8081 to test that it is working correctly.
 Use the command "docker ps" which should show one container running and the image command used to start the application.

 ##### Repeat the Process for the other components